tumetus/tuomokankaanpaa/public/blog-posts/6-things-every-beginner-react-developer-should-know/index.md

 title: "6 things every beginner React developer should know"
 date: "2018-12-27"
 coverImage: "react-logo.png"
+description: "Looking for React beginner tips?
+You are in right place!
+These six things are something that every React developer should know about.
+Number one:..."
+excerpt: "Looking for React beginner tips?
+You are in right place!
+These six things are something that every React developer should know about.
+Number one:..."
 ---

 Here is a list of React tips and things that I think especially beginner React developers will find useful.
 I have found that many of these are often misused or people don't know about them.
 So let's dive right in.